Welcome from the Vice President

 - Glenn “Skip” Sharp, Vice President of Student Affairs (1997-2010)

 Sharp earned his Bachelor’s Degree in Business Education and a Masters Degree in Administration from Emporia State University.
-Sharp has served as vice president of student affairs since August 1997.
 Prior to accepting the position in Colby, he was a teacher and assistant director at the Northwest Kansas Technical College for 33 years.
 Sharp also served as the interim president of CCC from November 2005 through June 2006 following Dr. Mikel Ary’s retirement.

 - Dennis Michaelis, Dean of Student Services (Fall 1976-Spring 1978)